consensus-shipyard/spacenet/README.md

 - The per-request allowance given by the faucet is of 10 FIL.
 - There is a daily maximum of 20 FIL per address.
 - And we have also limited the maximum amount of funds that the faucet can withdraw daily.
-If, for some reason, you require more Spacenet FIL for your application, feel free to drop us a message in the #spacenet Slack channel or via consensuslab@protocol.ai to increase your allowance.
+If, for some reason, you require more Spacenet FIL for your application, feel free to drop us a message in the #spacenet Slack channel, via consensuslab@protocol.ai to increase your allowance, or fill-in a request in [this form](https://docs.google.com/forms/d/1O3_kHb2WJhil9sqXOxgGGGsqkAA61J1rKMfnb5os5yo/edit).
 ![](./assets/spacenet-faucet.png)

 ## Getting started for developers